Treating oHCM

 - Echocardiography or ECG abnormalities

-HCM can often be overlooked, as many symptoms overlap with other conditions such as asthma, anxiety, mitral valve prolapse, and CAD.2
+HCM can often be overlooked, as many signs and symptoms overlap with other conditions such as asthma, anxiety, mitral valve prolapse, and CAD.8

 oHCM is underdiagnosed in the general population